doctrine/orm/docs/en/tutorials/composite-primary-keys.rst

 -   Only allowed on Many-To-One or One-To-One associations.
 -   Plug an ``@ORM\Id`` annotation onto every association.
 -   Set an attribute ``association-key`` with the field name of the association in XML.
--   Set a key ``associationKey:`` with the field name of the association in YAML.

 Use-Case 1: Dynamic Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~